 Data Studio is Google’s cloud-based visualization tool that lets you create sleek and compact reports with the help of its interactive dashboard.
 It tightly integrates with Google based data sources like Google Ads, Google BigQuery, and Google Analytics.

 Google Data Studio inherits Google’s intuitive interface and it is aimed at giving non-technical users the ability to visualize data.
 Data Studio has 17 connectors provided by Google.
 There are also several other connectors provided by Google’s partners that are mostly paid utilities.
 Once connected, you can add data sources to Google Data Studio, and using a point-and-click interface, generate charts and tables.
-You can build interactive reports and share them with your team or clients.
+You can build interactive real-time reports and share them with your team or clients.

 Power BI vs Google Data Studio